lucasfreire01/chicago_crime/README.md

 Link IUCR description: https://data.cityofchicago.org/Public-Safety/Chicago-Police-Department-Illinois-Uniform-Crime-R/c7ck-438e

 The dataset consists of various data types, including float, int, boolean, and str, distributed across different columns.
 All types of data will be treated to check the best columns will do a feature select, pre_process, and train the model.
 As mentioned earlier, our primary goal is to predict the efficacy of police.
-By mapping the efficacy of police in Chicago, we can help police authorities in take the best decisions based in your efficacy from last years.
+By mapping the efficacy of police in Chicago, we can help police authorities take the best decisions based on your efficacy from last year.

 # Feature Selection
-Now We go selection the useful we going to explain the motion that deletes some columns:
+Now We go to select the useful We going to explain the motion that deletes some columns:
 Ps: All columns were deleted because don't have competently value for this project.<br>

   **Case Number**<br>
   The identification of features doesn't is necessary.

   **Block**<br>
-  This feature report alike of address with a zip code close we prefer to use just neighborhoods because we get the same result covering specific address in large regions(neighborhoods) for this we get a specific column with neighborhoods.
+  This feature report alike of address with a zip code close we prefer to use just neighborhoods because we get the same result covering specific address in large regions(neighborhoods) For this we get a specific column with neighborhoods.

   **IUCR**<br>
-  This column report crime codes in Chicago we decided to take off this column because there is another column with these codes translated for names of crimes.
-If you check up will see a link to the IUCR link description there have a table explaining each code and your mind.
+  This column reports crime codes in Chicago We decided to take off this column because there is another column with these codes translated for names of crimes.
+If you check up will see a link to the IUCR link description There is a table explaining each code and your mind.
 This table is seen this.<br>
 | IUCR | PRIMARY DESCRIPTION       | SECONDARY DESCRIPTION       | INDEX CODE | ACTIVE |
 |------|---------------------------|-----------------------------|------------|--------|
 | 110  | HOMICIDE                  | FIRST DEGREE MURDER         | I          | Yes    |